theckang/aro-azure-cognitive-services-demo/README.md

 **Important**: For the purposes of this demo, select the `West US` region for your Cognitive Service.

-For the Language Detection Container demo, you must also submit a request to approve your Azure subscription for access to Cognitive Service containers.
+**Note**: For the Language Detection Container demo, you must also submit a request to approve your Azure subscription for access to Cognitive Service containers.
 See [here](https://docs.microsoft.com/en-us/azure/cognitive-services/containers/container-faq#how-do-i-access-and-use-a-gated-preview-container).

 Set your key in the terminal